 Contests and Sweepstakes

 Organise an online contest with a valuable prize, such as a gift card or a free product.
 Online contests are fun and allow your audience to gain more exposure to your brand.

 You can also use a contest as part of your survey to incentivise users to participate.

 Nowadays, almost anyone owns a smartphone.
 In fact, there are over 5 billion smartphone owners in the world.
 Having an app that pushes fresh content to your audience is a great way to engage them.

 The app also comes with an added benefit of tracking usage and demographics of your audience.

 Games can both entertain and engage users for extended periods of time.
 Place in-game rewards that your audience can earn, such as discount coupons or free trials that they can use for their next purchase.

 Choose the best types of content for your business

-Think you’ve nailed down what types of content you may want to start implementing into your overall content marketing strategy?
-Read on to part 3 of my guide to content marketing to learn some helpful tactics to help you drive results.
+Think you’ve nailed down what types of content to start implementing into your overall content marketing strategy?
+Read on to part three of our guide to content marketing to learn some helpful tactics to help you drive results.

-Alternatively, if you’re looking for some guidance on what types of content may be best for you and your brand, I’d be happy to arrange a call and speak with you directly.
+Alternatively, if you’re looking for some guidance on what types of content may be best for you and your brand, we’d be happy to arrange a call and speak with you directly.